choria-legacy/marionette-collective/website/reference/plugins/connector_stomp.md

 toc: false
 ---
 [STOMP]: http://stomp.codehaus.org/
+[ConnectorActiveMQ]: /mcollective/reference/plugins/connector_activemq.html
+[ConnectorRabbitMQ]: /mcollective/reference/plugins/connector_rabbitmq.html

+*NOTE:* This connector is being deprecated and will not be supported in versions newer than 2.2.x.
+Please move to one of the [ConnectorActiveMQ] or [ConnectorRabbitMQ].

 The stomp connector uses the [STOMP] rubygem to connect to compatible servers.
 This is known to work with ActiveMQ and Stompserver.
 Anecdotal evidence suggests it works with RabbitMQ's Stomp plugin.